jarusll/keydogger/README.md

 ## Usage

 ### Configuring expansions
-Set trigger and expansion values in `~/keydoggerrc`
+Set trigger and expansion values in `~/keydoggerrc`.
+Expansion definitions follow the format `trigger=expansion`.

+Here are some sample expansions you might like
 ```
 @hello=Hello, World!
 @program=Keydogger